top of page

 Interdisciplinary research

 I believe bridging different bodies of knowledge as well as different knowledge systems helps to better grasp the complexity of our world––and paths to transform it.
+These days I integrate elements from ethnoecology, cultural ecology and political ecology to better understand how farmers' versions of reality and ecological knowledge, along with their socio-political context, influence their relationships with the land and all other creatures with whom they co-create their territories.

 I hope to facilitate the co-production of management guidelines that integrate farmers'